LovisottoSantiago/SayIt/README.md

 * **Email:** santiagolovisotto@gmail.com
  _________________

 Say it is an evolving project, and we’re thrilled to have you along for the journey.
-Happy practicing! 🎉
+Happy speaking! 🎉